 Benefits of Both Temporary and Permanent Residency in Mexico

-- Get a Mexican driver’s license (without giving up their foreign one).
+Get a Mexican driver’s license (without giving up yourforeign one).

-- Join the national healthcare program with IMSS (Mexican Institute for Social Security), or alternatively, apply for private health insurance.
+Join the national healthcare program with IMSS (Mexican Institute for Social Security).
+Alternatively, you may apply for private health insurance.

-- Can only renew their status for up to three years without leaving Mexico to visit a consulate.
+Can only renew their status for up to a total of four years without leaving Mexico to visit a consulate.